The Victorian alpine resorts are Crown land reserves managed by Alpine Resorts Victoria.

 - Parks Victoria (Mt Buffalo, Mt Donna Buang and Mt St Gwinear).

 Alpine Resorts Victoria: a new era

-The Victorian Government is currently reforming the way in which alpine resorts are managed.
+The Victorian Government is reforming the way in which alpine resorts are managed.

-The Alpine Resorts (Management) Act 1997 is being amended to abolish Victoria’s four existing Alpine Resort Management Boards (ARMBs), and the Alpine Resorts Coordinating Council (ARCC) and establish a single entity, Alpine Resorts Victoria, to manage the Falls Creek, Mt Hotham, Mt Buller, Mt Stirling, Lake Mountain and Mt Baw Baw alpine resorts.
+Recent amendments to the Alpine Resorts (Management) Act 1997 were passed by the Victorian Parliament in March 2022 and commenced on 1 October 2022.
+Those amendments included the abolition of Victoria’s four alpine resort management boards (ARMBs), and the Alpine Resorts Coordinating Council (ARCC) and the establishment a single entity, Alpine Resorts Victoria, to manage the Falls Creek, Mt Hotham, Mt Buller, Mt Stirling, Lake Mountain and Mt Baw Baw alpine resorts.

-This decision follows consultation with representatives of the ARMBs and the ARCC, local government, traditional owners and key industry stakeholders, which demonstrated broad support for reforms to ensure future sustainability for the sector.
+The decision to pursue the reforms followed consultation with representatives of the ARMBs and the ARCC, local government, Traditional Owners and key industry stakeholders, which demonstrated broad support for reforms to ensure future sustainability for the sector.

 Alpine Resorts Victoria will also support alpine resorts and associated communities as they recover from the effects of the 2019-20 bushfires and the coronavirus (COVID-19) pandemic.

 The Victorian alpine sector is a significant contributor to regional economies.
 In winter, these resorts collectively contribute nearly $1.1 billion to the Victorian economy, attracting one million visitors and sustaining nearly ten thousand jobs.